olmax99/serverlessbaseapi/README.md

 ```

+##### Using PyCharm Plugin

-In case the environment is set up correctly and in sync with pyCharm, there should
+In case the environment is set up correctly and in sync with PyCharm, there
-appear an AWS Lambda Logo next to the `def lambda_handler` function in LoadPermits.py
+should  appear an AWS Lambda Logo next to the `def lambda_handler` function in
+LoadPermits.py

 The JSON file `s3put_test.json` can be used as event input for the lambda_handler.